EdoardoCortolezzis/Statistical-Methods-for-Data-Science/README.md

 Random Forest: slightly behind but comparable overall.

-Full metric table is in the pdf report.
+Full metric table is in the html report.

 ## Conclusions